tomrobak/aco/readme.txt

 * **NEW**: Detailed order notes when actions are taken

 == Upgrade Notice ==

+= 1.2.2 =
+📱 Now mobile-friendly!
+Fixed duplicate Settings links and the infinite saving animation.
+Works beautifully on all your devices, from phones to desktops!
+Upgrade now for a smoother experience!

 = 1.2.1 =
 Fixes the AJAX saving (for real this time!) and adds a magical Update Check button.
 Also makes payment method settings way easier to understand.
 It's a party! 🎊